/* Rambling Owl addition to remove page titles from blogs */

 obliged to walk the last few hundred yards to the true end of the island.
 If the southern tip of Gigha had the air of abandonment about it - man made objects left to the weathering of the elements - then here at the northern extremity it was just wild and lonely.
 A heron stalked intently amongst the rock pools but other than that I was alone.
 The most puzzling thing here was the large concrete cube that had been built right out on the rocks.
 We had spotted this through our binoculars but its purpose was no clearer even on closer inspection.
 A lurid sign warned of the dangers of climbing on it and I could see that its base had been dangerously eroded by the sea so that it balanced delicately on a few large rocks.
 Sooner or later a good storm would blow in from the Atlantic and the whole thing would be sent to the bottom of the sea.
 I wandered about aimlessly, enjoying the solitude and the views across to Jura.
 The air was bracing and managed to blow away the foggy influence of the lunchtime beers.
 Eventually a car appeared from around the corner of a heathery hillside.
 I watched it warily but this time it wasn't the Giggling Trio, only a few ramblers out for an afternoon stroll.

-I made my way back to Ardminish, stopping here and there when a particularly eye-catching view afforded itself or when I needed to answer natures call.
+I made my way back to Ardminish, stopping here and there when a particularly eye-catching view afforded itself.
 Once back in the town I began to run out of ideas.
 Gigha is a beautiful place, no question of that, but on a drizzly day when you are semi-lame the options run out quite fast.
 I contemplated a third pint and, as I needed another comfort break, my bladder made the decision for me.
 I walked back into the tiny bar and almost got wedged in the doorway.
 The place was heaving.
 It seemed as if the entire population of 150 plus a crowd of assorted tourists were jammed into the place, all clamouring for pints of Deuchars and being served Guinness instead.
 I couldn't face the challenge of fighting my way to the bar so I used the gents and squeezed my way back out again.

 It was odd really - living in a big city you often left the clamour and bedlam of the street in order to enter the calm oasis of a pub.
 Here it was exactly the opposite.
 The all encompassing silence of Gigha wrapped itself around me as soon as I left the hotel and the distant shouts and laughter of the people inside seemed to be coming to me through layers of cotton wool.